-The terms anesthetist and anesthesiologist are often used interchangeably with many people thinking these two medical professionals are the same and have the same duties and responsibilities.
+The terms anesthetist and anesthesiologist are often used interchangeably outside of the medical field.
+This is because many people think these two medical professionals have the same duties and responsibilities regarding pain management.
 Surprising to many, these are two different professionals.
-While they both deal with anesthesia and patient care, they’re very different and have different educational requirements.
-Individuals interested in pursuing careers in anesthesia should know the vital information on both professionals.
+Both administer anesthesia and patient care.
+Yet, they’re very different jobs and have different educational requirements.
+Individuals interested in pursuing careers in anesthesia should be knowledgeable of both professions.

-A nurse anesthetist is a registered nurse or Advanced Practice Registered Nurse (APRN) who has a completed a nurse anesthetist program.
-They work in a variety of medical settings, including hospitals, doctors’ offices, and outpatient care centers.
-They assist surgeons, anesthesiologists, and other physicians before, during and after surgical procedures by providing anesthesia to patients.
-Nurse Anesthetists also provide nursing care to patients and pain management.
+A nurse anesthetist is a registered nurse or Advanced Practice Registered Nurse (APRN) who has completed a nurse anesthetist program.
+This type of nurse is also known as a certified registered nurse anesthetist or CNRA.
+These advanced practice nurses work in a variety of settings in the medical field.
+Examples include hospitals, doctors’ offices, and outpatient care centers.
+They assist surgeons, anesthesiologists, and other physicians by providing anesthesia to patients.
+Nurse anesthetists also provide nursing care to patients as well as pain management therapies.

 What is an Anesthesiologist?